Leaky Paywall

 - Set the number of free articles and the time period

-- Save -- the changes take effect immediately
+- Save.
+The changes take effect immediately

 The paywall must be referenced in your content via the settings-url attribute or the paywallUrl content configuration.